2005: The beginning

 Starting with the original single high school, Ms. Joyal and Dr. Oriol expanded the network of partners and trained a host of area teachers, garnering the support of the Boston Public School district.
 HMS MEDscience has also obtained its very own Simulation Laboratory at Harvard Medical School.

-Currently the curriculum is offered in four local school districts, eleven high schools, in partnership with six simulation centers, six hospitals and both Harvard and Tufts medical schools.
+Currently the curriculum is offered in 4 local school districts, 15 high schools, in partnership with 6 simulation centers, 6 hospitals and both Harvard and Tufts medical schools.
 We educate up to 1000 students a year and are growing.
-The original summer immersion program is now offered for six sessions each summer.
+The original summer immersion program is now offered for nine sessions each summer.

 Participating Boston Public High Schools